OzoneAsai/slide-local-clock/README.md

 the clock can use a custom format string like `HH:mm:ss`.
 The second line's date language and format can be chosen from the settings overlay.
 Date format options adjust to the UI language and show examples such as `6月8日(日)` when Japanese is selected.
 The numeric style is the default.
+The text size can be adjusted with a multiplier and the ratio between the time and date lines.
 These settings let the app remember your preferences between runs.

 ## Running with Electron